Hire employees in 180+ countries

 4. Process payroll and pay employees on schedule each month.

-A China EOR may be a company that operates only in China, or it may be a global EOR that hires employees in China and in other countries around the world.
+A China EOR may operate only in China or be a global EOR that hires employees in China and other countries worldwide.

 Save Money And Time with A China EOR